mohdismailmatasin/suprima-asra/README.md

 If you encounter any issues or have questions:

 1. Check the [Issues](https://github.com/mohdismailmatasin/suprima-asra/issues) page
-2. Create a new issue with detailed information
+2. Create a new issue with details (system info, zsh version, screenshot if possible)
-3. Include your system information and zsh version

 ---